Isabella-Mitchell/node-training/Syllabus/Outline.md

 # Day 3: Refactor API to have a persistent backend

+- Express
+	- query parameters
+	- project structure
+	- testing
 - Buffers and Streams
 - AbortController
-- Interacting with the file system
+- Interacting with the file system // fs
 - Node.js and Databases

 - Bleh (any other topics around Node)